 The construction of APP's OKI Pulp and Paper Mill, with an annual production of 2.8 million tonnes of bleached hardwood pulp, began in South Sumatra in 2014, and the mill started up in late 2016.
-Valmet was chosen to deliver key technology, including pulp drying and baling, evaporation, ash treatment, biomass drying and gasification, a lime kiln, green liquor handling, mill wide NCG collection and biomass boilers.
+Valmet was chosen to deliver key technology, including pulp drying and baling, evaporation, ash treatment, biomass drying and gasification, lime kilns, green liquor handling, biomass boilers and the mill wide NCG collection system.

 Valmet has a proven track record in supplying high-quality equipment with innovative and leading-edge technology.
 This explains why Valmet was chosen as a major supplier for OKI, one of the world's largest pulp mills.

 "APP has partnered with Valmet on major projects in the past, and we expected and received the same good level of cooperation in all areas of the project," says David Kerr, General Manager of OKI Pulp and Paper Mill.

 The project was a true team effort.
 Professionals in the pulp and papermaking business have a unique and kindred spirit – no matter where you are from.
 APP and Valmet recruited highly skilled specialists across the globe for the OKI project.

 "Although language sometimes got a little in the way, there was a natural glue of talent and skill across all nationalities, making the project a tremendous success.
 Personally, I was proud to be part of a diverse global team, made up of many different backgrounds, working together to start OKI," says Kerr.